Skip to content

 • {webAppHost} is according to the Call to Web Application section.

 • {apiName}[-{apiProvider}] uniquely identifies the API.
-Core APIs omit the apiProvider part for URL simplicity.
+Core APIs omit the apiProvider part to simplify the URL.
 Non-core APIs need to append the provider name of the API to avoid name collisions and keep the core namespace clean.

-• v{major} identifies the major version of the API.
+• v{major} indicates the major version of the API.

-• {endpoint} identifies an endpoint of the API.
-Can be a nested path.
+• {endpoint} identifies an API endpoint and may include a nested path.

 Examples

-• abc-assetmanager-xyz.eu2.mindsphere.io/services/iot-xyz/v3/assets/46b55e6f: a user of tenant abc uses the xyz Asset Manager web application client in region Europe 2, to access the xyz IoT Services v3, endpoint assets/46b55e6f.
+• abc-assetmanager-xyz.eu2.mindsphere.io/services/iot-xyz/v3/assets/46b55e6f: A user of tenant abc uses the xyz Asset Manager web application client in region Europe 2 to access the xyz IoT Services v3 endpoint assets or 46b55e6f.

 Active Client Call to API

-Active clients are supposed to be running outside of a web browser.
-They don't require a tenant or web application identifier in the hostname.
-The target API is determined in the same way as for web application client calls, though.
+Active clients are intended to run outside of a web browser.
+They do not require a tenant or web application identifier in their hostname.
+The target API is determined in the same way as for web application client calls.

 gateway.{region}[-{env}].{mindsphere-domain}/api/{apiName}[-{apiProvider}]/v{major}/{endpoint}